julianeon/slackbot/README.md

 ## Synopsis

 This is old code that worked once, circa 2016, but works no longer.
-Keeping it here for archival purposes.
+Keeping it here for archival purposes, as the most popular repo I created.
 Original text below.

 This standup bot is meant to be used with teams.
 It can be used as a 'virtual standup' bot, either to supplement or replace regular standups.